 "She'll regret it in the morning," they sneered.
 "I'd like to see her face tomorrow," others murmured into their beer cans.
 I thought for sure people would be impressed at my boldness and zeal to be myself.
 My teeth grinned through my sloppy drunk lips as I rubbed my hand over the tight, Velcro bristles.
 I had always wanted to shave my head.
 I had threatened several boyfriends before.
 But now I had finally done it.
 I felt such triumph.
 Triumph over what, my drunken mind could not decide.
 I just knew I needed to feel good.

 My once voluptuous breasts were now shrunken and my eyes joyless.
-I spoke in a gravely voice, which was worth it for my only loyal companion, the Camel Wide.
+I spoke in a gravelly voice, which was worth it for my only loyal companion, the Camel Wide.
 My lip was scabbed in the middle from an old lip ring.
-My formerly ringed naval was still pinkish, a wound that hadn't healed and had become infected.
+My formerly ringed navel was still pinkish, a wound that hadn't healed and had become infected.
 At least my nose ring still hung freely.

 Is this what I wanted to become?
 Where had all my strength gone?
 I used to be so strong.
 Now my shoulders slumped, my gaze limp.
 Nights were dreamless, my alarm clock no longer rowdy in the morning.
 I didn't even bother to add money to my dining account.
 Dirty laundry became too sparse to be gathered.
 The only energy in the room was the university-provided fridge containing moldy pizza.